Mental Health Facilities Ironton, OH

 Cammack Childrens Center - 14.8 miles from Ironton, OH

 Cammack Childrens Center is a mental health center in Huntington, West Virginia, located at 64 6th West Avenue, 25701 zip code.
 Cammack Childrens Center provides residential treatment.
-Cammack Childrens Center offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents.
+Cammack Childrens Center offers group therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
 Cammack Childrens Center also supports children/adolescents with serious emotional disturbance.
-More services available at Cammack Childrens Center include psychosocial rehabilitation services, education services and case management.
+More services available at Cammack Childrens Center include case management, education services and psychosocial rehabilitation services.

 Learn More